minprog/programmeren-ki/other/tiles/index.md

 Read over the code and comments in `tiles.c` and then answer the questions below in `questions.txt`, which is a (nearly empty) text file that we included for you inside of the distribution's `tiles` directory.
 No worries if you're not quite sure how `fprintf` or `fflush` work; we're simply using those to automate some testing.

-1. Besides 4 × 4 (which are Tiles's default dimensions), what other dimensions does the framework allow?
+1. Besides 4 × 4, what other dimensions does the framework allow?
 1. With what sort of data structure is the game's board represented?
-1. What number is used in the board data structure to signify the empty tile?
+1. What number is used in the board data structure to signify the *empty* tile?
 1. What functions do you apparently need to implement?
 {: start="0"}

 ## Functions

 Within the framework, there are many functions that implement a part of the program.
 Some have been left to be implemented by you!
+Let us guide you through them all.
+Part of this assignment is reading the code and making sense of it.

 ### `int validate_arguments(int argc, string argv[])`